lilydubu/Arduino-Modified-Memory-Game/README.md

 ## How to Use:

-1. Upload the **memory_game.ini** file to your Arduino.
+1. Upload the **modified-memory-game.ini** file to your Arduino. / Upload the **modified-memory-game** folder to your Arduino folder.
-2. Set up the circuit following the Tinkercad design.
+2. Set up the circuit following the circuit design.
 3. Power on your Arduino and start playing!